John “Jack” W. Jungroth 1929-2011

 He enjoyed being around all the youngsters and all the terrific food that was served!
 Everyone had a great time, thanks so much!

 Campbell and Shaw Genealogy

 Dad was a very avid genealogy hound too and had been compiling family histories for over 50 years.
-His father (Jungroth-Bodforss) was from pure Swedish decent and his mother (Campbell-Shaw) was from pure Scottish decent.
+His father (Jungroth-Bodforss) was from pure Swedish descent and his mother (Campbell-Shaw) was from pure Scottish descent.

 Dad became a member of both the Clan Shaw and the Clan Campbell early on and received both the Dagger and Sword of distinction, presented by the Clan Shaw, I believe.
 He was so very proud to have received them, as not many are presented to the members.

 In 1989 he and a cousin wrote and published a family history book on the Sandin, Peterson and Jungroth Families 1859-1989, which was a published hardcover book with over 1,300 pages and numerous historical photographs.